 While Valley Forge National Historic Park attracts tourists, new planned housing and mixed-use developments like the Village at Valley Forge are luring residents to the area.
 Developers built a main street and King of Prussia Town Center from the ground up, featuring a 24-hour Wegmans grocery, LA Fitness, and REI to go along with the many walking and biking trails.
 The area is served by the highly rated Tredyffrin/Easttown and Upper Merion Area School Districts, and it’s also home to the nationally recognized Valley Forge Military Academy.

 Transportation: During rush hour, it can take around 60 minutes to drive from Valley Forge to Center City via Schuylkill Expressway, or 25 minutes into West Chester along U.S. Route 202.
 While seven SEPTA bus routes serve the Valley Forge and King of Prussia areas, a new extension of the Norristown High Speed Line has been approved and is projected to slash commute times by 30 minutes when completed.

-Whether you’re moving locally or relocating from another state or across the country, this guide is testament to the fact Philly offers so much variety and character that you’re bound to find a neighborhood that feels like home.
+Whether you’re moving locally or relocating from another state or across the country, this guide is testament to the fact that Philly offers so much variety and character, you’re bound to find a neighborhood that feels like home.
 And while you’re neighborhood and home shopping, it’s a good time to start getting ready for your move.
-Get our ultimate Moving Checklist, our week-by-week guide to stay on track, plus these tips for packing like a pro.
+Here are 12 things you need to know about moving to Philadelphia, plus our ultimate Moving Checklist and simple tips for packing like a pro.